 For most infants, the general recommendation is to begin to introduce the common allergens at around 4-6 months of age, after starting with a few low-risk foods like vegetables.
 Allergens should be introduced one at a time, about 3 days apart to allow for any symptoms of allergy to appear before introducing the next new food.

 The most common allergic reactions in infants are vomiting and hives, and they may appear within minutes to hours after introducing a new food.
 If baby is acting normally and with your healthcare provider's guidance, you may be able to manage mild symptoms like a rash at home.
 Symptoms like shortness of breath, coughing, and difficulty swallowing are more common reactions in older kids, but they can occur in infants.
 Trust your gut - if you see any signs that concern you after introducing a new food, call 911 or your healthcare provider immediately.

 The Honest blog by Dr. Tanya Altmann, “Best First Foods for Baby According to a Pediatrician” is a great resource to reference for what your little one should chow down on first.
 Here are some of the best and most nutritious foods that Dr. Tanya Altmann, pediatrician and mother herself, recommend.

 Of course, the five foods above are only recommendations.
 There are plenty of other nutritious foods out there for your baby to try.
 Also, if you do not succeed with one food, do not hesitate to try it again later.
-Remember that babies are not used to these weird, odd textures in their mouth and it can take time for them to warm up to solids.
+Some of our favorite bloggers shared their babies' first experience with solids.